Skip to Main Content

 Interactive Brokers

 Long known as a high-powered alternative for professional and active traders, Interactive Brokers also offers fractional shares, which is a boon to investors without those deep pockets.
 You can purchase fractional shares on the broker’s Pro platform (cost: $1 or at the broker’s tiered rate) or on its Lite platform, where trading is free.
 The downside here is that dividend reinvestment costs the standard commission on the Pro tier, though it’s free on the Lite tier.
-However, only stocks with average daily volume of $10 million or a market cap greater than $400 million are eligible for the program.
+However, stocks with lower daily volumes and market caps may not be available.
 Also eligible: ETFs, foreign stocks trading as American depositary receipts (ADRs), Canadian stocks and ETFs, and European stocks.

 • Fractional purchases: Yes